vzahorui/vzahorui.github.io/_posts/2023-12-04-imaginary-number.md

 date: 2023-12-19
 ---

-## Inroduction
+## Introduction

 The imaginary number is a mathematical concept (denoted as $i$) that extends the real number system to include the square root of -1, hence $i^2 -1$.
 It does not have a direct connection with the real world and might appear useless but it offers a powerful and elegant way to represent and manipulate certain mathematical quantities.

-The introduction of imaginary numbers allows to solve equations that would be impossible to solve with only real numbers.
-This is similar to solving the equations which have a nagative [root]({{ site.baseurl }}{% link _posts/2020-10-25-root-finding.md %}) in the sense that the negative numbers do not represent the quantities of the real world either.
+The introduction of imaginary numbers allows us to solve equations that would be impossible to solve with only real numbers.
+This is similar to solving the equations which have a negative [root]({{ site.baseurl }}{% link _posts/2020-10-25-root-finding.md %}) in the sense that the negative numbers do not represent the quantities of the real world either.
 However people became more accustomed and comfortable in using them on a regular basis.

 ## Imaginary number and rotation of vectors

-A useful property of the imaginary numbers lies in the factor that they can be used in vector rotation in the space of complex numbers.
+A useful property of the imaginary numbers lies in the fact that they can be used in vector rotation in the space of complex numbers.

 Recall that a complex number is a number that comprises both a real part and an imaginary part.
 It is expressed in the form $z=a+bi$, where $a$ and $b$ are real numbers, and $i$ is the imaginary unit.

 A complex number can be represented as a vector in two-dimensional space where the axes correspond to the real and imaginary parts of the number.
 It happens that multiplying a complex number by $e^{i \alpha}$ results in rotation of this vector by an angle $\alpha$ around the origin.
-Below is en explanation as to why it happens.
+Below is an explanation as to why it happens.

 ### Euler's formula